Open House Day -

 • photo_2023-08-21_10-16-37

-Open House - July 16, 2022
+This was our Open House even t on Saturday, July 16, 2022

 Our info flyer "Invitation to get to know us" had been finished shortly before and was ready for the taking.